 Upcoming Affinity Group Meetings:

-Single Parent/Caregiver group will meet on October 7th at 8:30-9:30pm on Zoom
+Single Parent/Caregiver group will meet the second Thursday of every month from 9pm-10pm on Zoom

 What are affinity groups?

 Shoreline Public Schools is inviting parents, guardians and caregivers to participate in affinity groups.
 Affinity groups are designated “safe spaces,” intended to support and amplify the voices of individuals with a particular identity.
 This identity can be based on race, language, nationality, sexual orientation, gender, physical/mental ability, socio-economic class, family structure, religion or other identities.
 These groups can be a place for underrepresented people in a community to come together to feel less isolated and more connected.

 Affinity groups help address our ongoing need to stay connected and build community during this time of social distancing and remote learning.
 Members of affinity groups will have opportunities to connect with other families within your schools and across the district who have shared experiences or particular identities.
 They will meet remotely (for the time being) to share experiences and discuss hopes for the school year.
 This is also an opportunity to discuss the challenges people are experiencing, support one another and determine how to share needs with their schools and district.

 Groups will meet once or twice a month to engage with one another around essential questions or topics posed by the group facilitator (a volunteer parent/guardian/caregiver from that group) or other members of the group.
 This will provide the group with the opportunity to safely share stories, experiences, expectations, interests, and goals.

 Who can be part of affinity groups?